splunk/observability-workshop/docs/module7/vo_getting_started.md

 | &lt;Your Initials&gt;_PRI | &lt;Your Team Name&gt; : Primary |
 | &lt;Your Initials&gt;_WR | &lt;Your Team Name&gt; : Waiting Room |

-!!!
-Note
+!!! note
-    *You can assign a Routing Key to multiple Escalation Policies if required by simply selecting more from the list*
+    You can assign a Routing Key to multiple Escalation Policies if required by simply selecting more from the list

 If you now navigate back to `Teams` -> `<Your Team Name>` -> `Escalation Policies` and look at the settings for your `Primary` and `Waiting Room` polices you will see that these now have `Routes` assigned to them.
 The `24/7` policy does not have a Route assigned as this will only be triggered via an `Execute Policy` escalation from the `Primary` policy.

 ---

-This completes the inital getting started steps for VictorOps, the next step will be to configure the Integration between VictorOps and SignalFx.
+This completes the initial getting started steps for VictorOps, the next step will be to configure the Integration between VictorOps and SignalFx.